Alaa-Elghamry/Alaa-Elghamry/README.md

 ### Hi there, I'm Alaa 👋

-## I'm an Engineer, Developer, and Content Creator!!
+## I'm an Engineer, a Developer, and a Content Creator!!

 - 🔭 I have a passion for front-end, UI, Animations, and 3D Graphics!
 - 🌱 I’m on track for learning more about React, Redux, TypeScript, and Next.js!